 The program is 36-units and divided into 6 foundation courses that provide the skills necessary to conduct graduate-level research, assessment, evaluation, writing, and personal and professional reflection.
 Upon completing the foundation core courses, students will delve deeper into the Curriculum and Instructional Design profession and complete a master’s capstone experience tailored to each student’s professional interest.
 Students can complete the program in 24 months.
 Each course is seven weeks and students take two courses per term.

-University of Redlands Online Master of Arts in Curriculum and Instructional Design is a transformative and innovative degree program established to prepare instructional designers and/or educators from a variety of educational settings such as K-12 institutions, Higher Education, virtual schools, or service industries.
+University of Redlands Online Master of Arts in Curriculum and Instructional Design is a transformative and innovative degree program established to prepare instructional designers and/or educators from a variety of educational settings such as Pre K-12 institutions, Higher Education, virtual schools, or service industries.
 Graduates of this program will have the ability to build effective content for courses and trainings in their specific sector.

 Coursework provides a solid foundation in liberal arts, which emphasizes the need to think critically about issues and diversity in our world.